balajibonageri/one-line-calculator/README.md

 # README

-This Python app is called One Line Calculator which is a simple program setup to read an expression that you give it and print you the solution using PEMDAS.
+This Python app is called One Line Calculator which is a simple program setup to read an expression that you give it and print you the solution using OVAL Function.

 * Python Version: 3.6.1